basivireddy/DBClusterADMIN/README.md

 # Cluster ADMIN
-It's a administaration and monitoring tool for etcd,couchdb,mysql and mongodb.
+It's a administration and monitoring tool for etcd,couchdb,mysql and mongodb clusters.

 ## ScreenShot: ##